iterative/cml/README.md

 - **Auto reports for ML experiments.** Auto-generate reports with metrics and plots in each Git pull request.
 Rigorous engineering practices help your team make informed, data-driven decisions.
-- **No additional services.** Build your own ML platform using GitLab, GitHub, or Bitbucket.
+- **No additional services.** Build your own ML platform using GitLab, Bitbucket, or GitHub.
 Optionally, use
   [cloud storage](#configuring-cloud-storage-providers) as well as either self-hosted or cloud runners (such as AWS EC2, Azure, or GCP).
 No databases, services or complex setup needed.